 Great documentary, I loved seeing Don Cherry eat his words.
-Ya, know, I think human beings have tendency to always thing that their way is the right way on how to specifically play a game and those who have a different way, should never accepted.
+Ya, know, I think human beings have tendency to always thing that their way is the right way on how to specifically play a game and those who have a different way, should never be accepted.
 I never understood how Americans and Canadians always were taught to dump the puck, meanwhile the Russians found never give up the puck but cycle it instead.

 Anyways, very thankful to have experienced an all freshman starting Fab 5 lineup for U of M as well as the Russian 5 for the Red Wings.
 Those that truly understand sports, now how ground breaking this was on and off the ice and court!
 I never really got into sports after I witnessed these things, luckily I have the 30 for 30s and independent documentaries like these to relive them over and over again.

-It was fun playing right on Joe Louis Arena once, because Octopus Al right lived right next to me back in the day, got to meet Sergei in person, me skating on the ice then going over to him to shake his hand with my brother, who died from brain cancer a year ago...
+It was fun playing hockey right on Joe Louis Arena once, because Octopus Al right lived right next to me back in the day, got to meet Sergei in person, me skating on the ice then going over to him to shake his hand with my brother, who died from brain cancer a year ago...
 Memories like that I cherish!
 Federov pulling up in his sweet black porsche right in back of the arena, I think it was black, hard to remember the color...
 But some things you never do forget!

 Here comes the pain!